Brad Keselowski: First career Sprint Cup victory at Talladega

-Rest of the 2009 season
+Remainder of the 2009 season

 Keselowski's victory at Talladega earned him more seat time in the James Finch-owned Chevy.
 Originally scheduled to appear next in the 18th race of the season, at Daytona International Speedway, he was then rescheduled to appear in the upcoming race at Richmond International Raceway.
 Keselowski also was entered into the Sprint All-Star Race as well.
 He was forced to pull out of the Richmond race due to commitments to his Nationwide Series team.

 Keselowski got his third Nationwide Series victory at Dover when Kyle Busch cut a tire on the restart and second-place Joey Logano made contact, allowing Keselowski to pass both.

-After taking a gamble and staying out past his pit window, Keselowski garnered his fourth win at the first-ever Nationwide race at Iowa Speedway after battling Kyle Busch to take over and maintain the first position.
+After taking a gamble and staying out past his pit window, Keselowski garnered his fourth win at the first-ever Nationwide race, the 2009 U.S. Cellular 250, at Iowa Speedway after battling Kyle Busch to take over and maintain the first position.
 Keselowski finished first over Kyle Busch, though Busch still tied a record with his ninth consecutive top-two finish.

 At Montreal in the 2009 NAPA 200, Keselowski had a promising run.
-After a brief red flag for sprinkles, Keselowski only could hold his spot up in the top fifteen causing him to lose some spots in the standings.
+After a brief red flag for sprinkles, Keselowski could only hold his spot up in the top fifteen causing him to lose some spots in the standings.
 With three laps left, Keselowski barely avoided a pile-up in turn 1 to end up in the fifth spot earning back his lost points.
 When the race ended with rival Carl Edwards as the winner, Keselowski among other drivers said that the pile-up and the shocking finish between Marcos Ambrose and Carl Edwards; resembled the finish of the Montreal race in 2007 when Marcos Ambrose almost won but was crashed by Robby Gordon during the confusion of a similar crash in turn 1.